 – All personal details from “My Account” area must be deleted

-– Orders, invoices and other purchase history data that merchant has to keep gets anonymized by merchant
+– Orders, invoices and other purchase history data that merchant has to keep gets anonymised by merchant

 – Anonymisation should happen automatically after customer deletes their data

-– For users without a registered account, merhcant provides anoymisation of their purchase history data
+– For users without a registered account, merchant provides anonymisation of their purchase history data

 Personal data Anonymisation